whao37/Embedded-Weather-Application-With-RPi-and-LPC1768/README.md

 # Embedded-Weather-Application-With-RPi-and-LPC1768
 Developed and Maintained By: Luke Weidner, Gillian Kearny, William Hao

-This project involves using a Raspberry Pi Zero W to fetch weather data for Atlanta using the OPEN-METEO API, which is then transmitted to an mbed LPC1768 board.
-The LPC1768 displays the temperature on a uLCD-144-G2 graphical LCD from SparkFun and uses an RGB LED to indicate temperature ranges.
+This project features an integration of a Raspberry Pi Zero W with the OPEN-METEO API to acquire real-time weather data for the Atlanta area.
+The collected data is transmitted to an mbed LPC1768 board.
+The current temperature is displayed through a SparkFun uLCD-144-G2 LCD and an RGB LED to indicate various temperature ranges through color changes, providing an intuitive and visual representation of the weather conditions.

 ![unnamed](https://github.com/whao37/Embedded-Weather-Application-With-RPi-and-LPC1768/assets/86330766/6de370ce-77b8-496b-98f6-f332a0d26d52)
 ## Hardware Requirements